csc-knu/de/CONTRIBUTING.md

 1. issue with report about a typo or an error in lecture notes;

-2. pull request with new books added;
+2. pull request with new books added.

 Please contact us at csc.knu@gmail.com for less common contributions.